Table of Contents

 - He likes bacon.

-Here's a quick reference of the most common second-person pronouns.
+Here's a quick reference of the most common third-person pronouns.

 We talk about these third-persons more in-depth on our page about third-person pronouns.
 Check it out!